netsec-ethz/lightning-filter/README.md

 ## Test Script

-To run all of the unit and integration tests with different settings (compilation configurations), run the script `run_tests.sh`.
+To run all of the unit and integration tests with different settings (compilation configurations), run the script `tests.sh`.

 ## Performance Tests